Lewis Hamilton 2021: Net Worth, Salary and Endorsement

 Lewis Hamilton is undoubtedly one of the most popular Formula 1 stars.
-With multiple records under his belt and a total of 6 World Championships, he has certainly etched his name among the all-time greats of the sport.
+With multiple records under his belt and a total of seven World Championships, he has certainly etched his name among the all-time greats of the sport.

 In 2013, he moved to Mercedes, a midfield team at that time.
 But the team's fortunes were quickly overturned come the 2014 season.
 From 2014 to 2020, Lewis Hamilton dominated extensively, only losing the 2016 season championship to his teammate at the time, Nico Rosberg.

-Such is the consistency of Lewis Hamilton that despite contesting in Formula One for a total of 13 seasons till now, he’s yet to go a season without a race victory.
-Being fast and consistent has helped him get where he is right now: 6 World Championships and 87 race victories.
-With 91 pole positions and counting, he holds the all-time record for the highest pole positions in Formula One ahead of second-place Michael Schumacher with 68.
+Being fast and consistent has helped him get where he is right now: seven World Championships and 99 race victories.
+With 101 pole positions and counting, he holds the all-time record for the highest pole positions in Formula One, ahead of second-place Michael Schumacher with 68.

 His debut season in 2007 earned him a lot of accolades: Most Wins in a Debut Season (4), Most Pole Positions in a Debut Season (6), Most Points in a Debut Season (109), Most Consecutive Podium Positions from Debut (9) and the Youngest Driver to Lead the Championship (achieved at the 2007 Spanish Grand Prix).

 His 2019 championship run saw him finish with 413 points, a world record for the most points by a driver in a season.
 Further, with 347 points, he earned the 2020 world championship, equaling Schumacher's record of seven.